Updated 12 January 2022

 Teachers are allowed to copy and communicate text material for use in online and hardcopy exams.
 This exception does not extend to practice papers.
 You can only rely on this exception to copy and communicate text for actual exams and assessments.

 If you want to use text works for a specific educational purpose in a way not permitted by the Statutory Text and Artistic Works Licence or by any of the other copyright exceptions, you may, in limited circumstances, be able to rely on the flexible dealing exception.

 - translate an extract of an Australian novel into Japanese for a Japanese language class, where you cannot buy a copy of the book in Japanese

 - adapt a short story into a play script

-- make an audiobook of a story book, where the story book is not available in an audiobook format (for information on the Story Book Agreement during COVID-19 see the Storytime Agreement for Schools).
+- make an audiobook of a story book, where the story book is not available in an audiobook format (for information on the Storytime Arrangement during COVID-19 see Revival of the Storytime Arrangement).

 For more information see Flexible Dealing.

 Teachers should always attribute the work they copy and communicate, whether it is owned by their school, TAFE or educational body or someone else.
 For information on how to attribute text material see Labelling and Attributing.